aimms/user-guide/aimms-ide/IPOPT/Linear solver/IPOPT_Linear_solver_-_Linear_solver_selection.rst

-Instructions for building the HSL DLL can be found in the section :ref:`IPOPT_HSL_libraries` .
+Instructions for building the HSL DLL can be found in the section :ref:`HSL_libraries`.
 Information about the recommended HSL solver can be found in the `HSL for IPOPT <https://licences.stfc.ac.uk/product/coin-hsl>`_ link.